Thompson Family Page

 It is reported that four of Charles' and Mary's children were mentally retarded; Sally, Nancy, John and Charles Jr. Charles mentions them in his will as "my beloved helpless children."
 Charles lived out his days as a farmer and his wife lived until 1848.
 Charles' oldest son, James, inherited his land and helped care for the children.
 Charles Thompson died March 4, 1837 in Dickson Co.TN.
 Charles' parents are thought to be William Thompson and Hannah Bell.
 While there is not documentary proof of this, DNA evidence and proximity provide strong indirect evidence for this descendancy which is discussed in detail below.

 Note: Virginia and North Carolina land records of the Colonial period include several individuals named Charles Thompson (or Thomson) who are not the Charles Thompson who married Mary Hodges and went to Tennessee.
 One Charles Thompson Sr., who had an adult son named Charles Jr., sold land in Surry Co., VA in 1766.
 Charles Jr. later appeared on a marriage list as marrying a wife named Mary Thompson in Rowan County, NC, witnessed by a Nathan Thompson.
 Another Charles Thomson who married Joanna Washington buys and sells land in Northampton Co., NC in the early 1770s and in his will names his wife and children including one named Etheldred Thompson.
 Another Charles Thompson buys and sells land and slaves in Lunenburg Co.
 VA in the 1770s and 1780s.
 A fourth Charles Thomson purchases land in Chatham Co., NC in 1781.
 (No other Thompsons are mentioned in the document and this is the year in which my Charles served in the military and bought land in Northampton Co.
-NC, making it unlikely (yet still possible) that his is him buying land near his mother who was then living in Chatham Co., NC.
+NC, making it unlikely (yet still possible) that it is him buying land near his mother who was then living in Chatham Co., NC.

-9. William Thompson (IV) -- the likely father of Charles Thompson is Col. William Thompson who was born in 1720 (or 1729) in Albermarle, Surry Co., Virginia and died on December 25, 1772, in Chatham, North Carolina, at the age of 52.
+9. William Thompson (IV) -- the likely father of Charles Thompson is William Thompson who was born in 1720 (or 1729) in Albermarle, Surry Co., Virginia and died on December 25, 1772, in Chatham Co., North Carolina, at the age of 52.
 His wife was Hannah Bell (1723–1788), daughter of John Bell (born in 1696 in Surry Co, VA, and died there April 1, 1746) and Hannah Stokes (born 1690 in Surry Co, VA and died there in March 1768).
 William and Hannah married in 1742.
 A Virginia, Apprentice Index, 1640-1800 lists a William Thompson as the son of "William Tomson" with residence in Virginia on Oct.9,1728 and shows that he was apprenticing as a shoemaker under Francis Edwards (Lancaster County Orders 7, 1721-1729, 301).
 This suggests that his training as a shoemaker began at around age 8.
-It appears that he also trained as a tailor--a 1747 Surry Co. land deal specifies that William Thompson, husband of Mary, was a tailor, and a 1751 document records that William Thompson, tailor, agreed to apprentice Levi Killingsworth as a tailor for five in Surry Co.
+It appears that he also trained as a tailor--a 1747 Surry Co. land deal specifies that William Thompson, husband of Mary, was a tailor, and a 1751 document records that William Thompson, tailor, agreed to apprentice Levi Killingsworth as a tailor for five years in Surry Co.
 VA.
 Later, William became a colonel in the Colonial army of North Carolina.

 A book entitled Historical Southern Families, Vol.1 provides the following details about William: William Thompson sold some of his land in Surry Co.
 VA on Nov.
 25, 1751, his wife, Hannah, signing the deed.
 He then purchased land in nearby Brunswick Co.
 VA where he was deeded land in 1752 and granted land in 1753.
 In 1761 he sold the Brunswick Co. land.
 Orange Co., NC records show he was deeded land there in 1758 and he is shown to have residency in Orange Co. by 1764 and was deeded land there in May and November of 1764.
 He was a Justice of Orange Co. in 1768.
 His land fell into Chatham Co.
 NC when that county was formed out of Orange Co. and he died in Chatham Co., NC in 1772.
 He owned an interest in a saw-mill on Deep River in Chatham Co. and in the iron works which were of great importance during the Revolutionary War.
 William's wife, Hannah, died in Chatham Co., NC in 1788 and left a will appointing her two oldest sons, John and Balaam, as executors.